|Access arrangements||https://www.ed.ac.uk/edinburgh-international-data-facility/services/computing/cerebras-cs-1 or contact Professor Mark Parsons|

 Cerebras Systems have developed the world’s largest processor, the Wafer Scale Engine (WSE), at over 46,000 square millimetres, with 1.2 trillion transistors, 400,000 processor cores, 18 gigabytes of SRAM, and an interconnect between processors capable of moving 100 million billion bits per second.

-With the WSE at its core, the Cerebras CS-1 system is firmly focussed on neural network training and Cerebras Systems have integrated their hardware into common machine learning frameworks such as TensorFlow and PyTorch2, opening up the potential for easy porting of existing application to the system.
+The Cerebras CS-1 system is focussed on neural network training and Cerebras Systems have integrated their hardware into common machine learning frameworks such as TensorFlow and PyTorch2, opening up the potential for easy porting of existing applications to the system.
 They also provide a graph compiler (CGC) and optimised library kernels, to efficiently map applications to the many processors on the WSE and ensure optimal use of the resource.

-With potential for extreme performance for a wide range of machine learning training tasks, the Cerebras CS-1 is a very exciting new technology.
+With potential for extreme performance for a wide range of machine learning training tasks, the CS-1 is an exciting new technology.
 However, there is currently a lack of user experience and application performance data to assess the suitability of the hardware for actual applications, and the requirements/costs for porting codes to the system.
 With a software environment that partially resembles standard CPU- and GPU-based systems, and partially resembles FPGA-based systems, with associated placement and routing requirements, it is important to be able evaluate both performance and usability of the CS-1 for end user applications.
 Such end user applications may also include more traditional numerical applications and this will be an area of exploration on the system.